Foreign relations of China: Africa

+China has diplomatic relations with 53 of the 54 countries which are generally recognized in Africa.
+It has embassies in each of these 53 African countries, and each of those likewise have embassies in Beijing.
+China does not maintain relations with Eswatini, which recognizes Taiwan instead of the PRC.
+China also does not recognize Western Sahara, a disputed territory which is claimed and administered by Morocco.

+Following the Cold War, Chinese interests evolved into more pragmatic pursuits such as trade, investment, and energy.

+The Forum on China-Africa Cooperation (FOCAC) is the primary multi-lateral coordination mechanism between African countries and China.
+Chinese foreign aid is a significant area of interaction within FOCAC.
+Through FOCAC, China provides aid in the forms of debt forgiveness, aid grants, concessional loans, and interest-free loans.

+In addition to the mechanism of FOCAC, China engages with subregional multilateral groups in Africa, including the Economic Community of West African States (ECOWAS) and the East African Community (EAC).

+Diplomatic history

+Early modern bilateral relations were mainly affected by the Cold War and the ideology of communism.
 The establishment of modern Sino-African relations dates back to the late 1950s when China signed the first official bilateral trade agreement with Algeria, Egypt, Guinea, Somalia, Morocco and Sudan.
 Zhou Enlai made a ten-country tour to Africa between December 1963 and January 1964.
 Zhou Enlai visited Ghana and established close relations with Kwame Nkrumah, a leader who strived for a united Africa.
 Relations at that time were often reflective of Chinese foreign policy in general: China "began to cultivate ties and offer[...] economic, technical and military support to African countries and liberation movements in an effort to encourage wars of national liberation and revolution as part of an international united front against both superpower".
 In 1965 Ben Bella was overthrown in Algeria, with a result that the Soviets gained influence in North Africa and the Middle East.
 Kwame Nkrumah, the most prominent leader of sub-Saharan Africa, was deposed while on a trip to China in early 1966.
 The new rulers shifted Ghana to the West's side of the Cold War.